fenrus75/csum_partial/README.md

 code a bit more, but neither is going to give us any step in performance.

 Having reached a dead end, it's time to take a step back.
-The reason we're at TBD cycles is that we have one long chain.
+The reason we're at 9 cycles is that we have one long chain.
 To break through this barrier we therefore need to find a way to split the chain in seperate pieces that can execute in parallel.